maxja/book-terraform-in-action/README.md

 > `terraform plan` is an important command to monitor and control upcoming changes.

 > `-auto-approve` flag for `terraform apply` command skips required sanity check.

+#### Configuration drift

+Imagine a situation when someone, including yourself, made direct changes into resource, adding a paragraph of a text into the example file.

+You might expect to terraform acknowledge such configuration drift on a next `terraform plan`, but it'll just suggest creating fresh new setup, as if no resource was registered.

+At the same time, current expected state acknowledges file existence (`terraform show`).

+As the author suggests, it might happen because of provider implementation of a read function.

+Terraform has another useful command to reconcile the state and acknowledge what was altered, it's called `terraform refresh`.

+@TODO: I didn't understand how to acknowledge such incidents, need to read further.

+`terraform apply` will resolve this issue to original configuration state.

+And `terraform destroy` will release accused resources.
+Within `-auto-approve` flag it'll do it without forcing you to confirm your decision.

+Destroy command will trigger `Delete` method of a given provider.